 What is RAW Académie ?

 RAW Académie is an experimental residential programme for the research and study of artistic and curatorial practice and thought.
-The programme takes place over 8 weeks in Dakar.
+The programme takes place over 7 weeks in Dakar.
 It is dedicated to a dynamic reflection on artistic research, curatorial practice and critical writing.
-The Académie is held during two distinct sessions per year; March–May and October–December.
-Session 6 will be led by RAW Material Company’s Founding Artistic Director Koyo Kouoh.
+Two separate sessions are held each year in the spring and fall.
+Session 6 was led by RAW Material Company’s Founding Artistic Director Koyo Kouoh.

 What the task of a curator is or has become is not a relevant question or debate anymore.
 The starting point of our reflection is rather the fact that today curating is an established practice in the field of translation and mediation of artistic and intellectual production.
 It takes part in disclosing visions, which in turn have the potential to contribute to broadening our understanding of complex geographies and narratives.